secretGeek/ok-bash/README.md

 For testing: if you don't want to source the script after every change you make: you can run `./ok.sh test ...` as a shortcut.
 This starts a sub-shell, so there won't be any side effects (like `cd`).

+## End notes

+The SVG terminal animations were made with the excellent [termtosvg](https://nbedos.github.io/termtosvg/).